1925 Grand Prix season: Technical innovation

 The Duesenberg had a vanes-type compressor, that could rev at up to 30000 rpm, far higher than the Roots supercharger.
 This format gave them better performance at low speeds.
 The wider wheelbase also gave greater cornering stability.

 The first Grand Prix was held in Belgium at the Spa-Francorchamps.
-Originally opened in 1921, it was a roughly triangular track with similar elevation changes to the French circuit at Lyons.
+Originally opened in 1921, it was a roughly triangular track with similar elevation changes to the French circuit at Lyon.
 Right on the frontier, the Malmedy corner was in former German territory.

 Grand prix racing also extended across the Mediterranean to Libya.
 Intended to increase tourism and prospective immigrants, an event was organised in the Italian province of Tripolitania.
 The previous year, Casablanca had hosted a race for touring cars.
 This event was held on a 70km road circuit heading out from the south of Tripoli, the provincial capital.